itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Task_Report.md

 This document provides a detailed summary on how training data for building classification was produced using building footprint data and reference imagery.
 For a step-by-step guide, please see the [Instruction Manual](Instruction_Manual.md).

-Why doing this task?
-Purpose?
-Dataset?
----

-## Sampling Methodology

-To produce training data from a building footprint dataset, a sample of about 100 buildings was selected for each pre-defined building categories (see Building Classification Schema).
-Buildings were selected uniformly across the study area, which is critical to avoid spatial bias within the training dataset.
-However, this approach was not always possible for some categories due to the lack of specific building types in some areas.
-Despite this, uniform selection was applied as consistently as possible across most categories to maintain the overall spatial representativeness of the dataset.

 ## Required Inputs

 - Building footprint dataset (with existing attribute table)